-Islandora simple search - provides a simple full-text search of all items in the repository.
+Islandora simple search - provides a simple full-text search of all items in the repository, driven by the edismax query parser.
 A term will appear, no matter where it appears in the metadata.

 Islandora advanced search - provides a configurable search for users, where specific metadata fields can be searched and combined with boolean operators.